winedarksea/AutoTS/extended_tutorial.md

-pip install gluonts   # sometimes the dependency versioning for gluonts can be picky pip install lightgbm conda update anaconda pip install fbprophet  # try running a second time if it fails on the first try pip install tensorflow pip install tensorflow-probability
+pip install gluonts   # sometimes the dependency versioning for gluonts can be picky pip install lightgbm conda update anaconda pip install pystan pip install prophet  # try running a second time if it fails on the first try pip install tensorflow pip install tensorflow-probability
 ```